LouisCAD/Splitties/viewdsl/Migration-to-2.0.0-alpha6.md

 Using xml styles with Splitties is now possible, with efficient and clean code.
 [Read more here](README.md#using-styles-defined-in-xml).

+### Improved documentation

+[The documentation of Splitties View DSL](README.md) has been improved in several ways:

+- More clarity overall
+- New warning for a way you could misuse `lParams` because of missing import.
+- Coverage of multiple possibilities brought by the `Ui` interface, like multiplatform and multi form-factor support.

 ## Migrating from 2.0.0-alpha4 to 2.0.0-alpha6 step by step

 TK